 o Individuals made eligible under the more liberal income and resource disregards of §1902(r)(2) of the Act; and

-o Individuals made eligible under the authority of a §1115 waiver .
+o Individuals made eligible under the authority of a §1115 waiver (hard-copy HCFA-2082 reporting only; code as MAS=5 for MSIS).

 Other Eligibles.--This category contains all other Title XIX groups of individuals, mandatory and optional, who are eligible based on provisions that are not tied to cash assistance, the medically needy program, or a relationship to the FPL.
 They include, but are not limited to, the following eligibility categories: